ans-group/cli/README.md

 ```

 This command in-place updates the CLI, with the old binary moved to `ukfast.old` (`ukfast.old.exe` on Windows), should roll-back be required.

+## Shell autocompletions

+The CLI supports generating shell completions for the following shells:

+* Bash
+* Zsh
+* PowerShell

+The commands at `ukfast completion <shell: bash|zsh|powershell>` provide help for installation on different platforms